pierre-rouleau/pel/README.rst

     In fast startup you can use all external packages you have already installed in normal startup mode but now Emacs starts much faster.
-In fast startup PEL does not support download and installation of new external packages, but you can just return to normal mode to do so.
+In fast startup PEL does not support its normal download and installation external packages via customization, you must return to normal mode to do so.

     PEL provides two commands to switch modes:

     - The **pel-setup-fast** (``<f11> M-S f``) activates the fast startup